Winter follows fall, and summer follows spring.

 In the economic realm, employment and consumer spending are considered leading indicators.
 These important data points signal whether the economy will grow or shrink in the months ahead.

 Since the 2008 financial crisis, a leading indicator emerged for the price of gold.
-The indicator offers a perfect and obvious timeline.
+This gold signal offers a perfect and obvious timeline.

-What is this leading indicator for the price of gold, you wonder?
+What is this leading indicator for gold prices, you wonder?

 Let’s take a look at this chart of the price of gold from the St. Louis Federal Reserve.
 The red circles highlight key Fed actions we will describe below.